How To Tell if a Link is Good for SEO

 In an ideal world these two definitions overlap perfectly, but in reality, this isn’t the case.
 Great information goes unlinked to and high-quality links are a commodity on the online market where merit is not always the deciding factor.

 This is why we need a more structured method of determining a link’s relative quality

 Tools You Can Use To Test Link Quality

-While PageRank, which was Google’s official rating of a domains strength is officially dead, there are still tools out there that can help you define the relative strength of the domains where your prospective links will site.
+While PageRank, which was Google’s official rating of a domains strength is officially dead, there are still tools out there that can help you define the relative strength of the domains where your prospective links are.

 Mozbar has two metrics, scored out of 100, that can help you get an idea of the strength of any website: Domain Authority (DA) and Page Authority (PA).